MongoDB Tutorial: Aggregate Method Example

 Get the Last Value for Each Group

-The below example will show you how to get the last value of ReorderLevel for each SupplierID.
+The example below will show you how to get the last value of ReorderLevel for each SupplierID.
 The result will sort ascending by the SupplierID.
-This operation will use $last operator.
+This operation will use the $last operator.

 db.products.aggregate([